-What’s the problem — why is the water so darn hot?
-Will my water heater stop working?
+If your water is too hot, it might be a simple fix, but there are plenty of more complicated reasons why you have extremely hot water.
+Will your water heater stop working?
 Is there a solution besides buying a new water heater?
 Find the answers to these hot water heater questions below.

-Check whether someone has tweaked the thermostat to an extra-high setting.
+Check whether someone has tweaked the water heater thermostat to an extra-high setting.
 If so, lower the temperature adjustment dial.

 Health Services Canada recommends setting your water heater to 49° Celsius (120° Fahrenheit).
 They also advocate installing an anti-scald mixing valve, as well as anti-scald devices for faucets.